Bambi and Her Pink Gun

-Bambi and Her Pink Gun (バンビ, Banbi) is a manga series by Atsushi Kaneko.
+Bambi and Her Pink Gun (バンビ, Banbi) is a Japanese manga series written and illustrated by Atsushi Kaneko.
 It centers on a sixteen-year-old girl named Bambi, who has kidnapped a young boy from a crazy vampire star and is taking him back to the 'Old Men'.
-The story is extremely violent, with every new scene taking on a different look and feel (Western, Latino, the 40s, traditional Japanese, etc.)
+The story is extremely violent, with every new scene taking on a different look and feel (Western, Latino, the 40s, traditional Japanese, etc.).

-Its title came from Sex Pistols' song Who Killed Bambi?.
+Its title came from Sex Pistols' song "Who Killed Bambi?".